nerdschoolbergen/introduction-to-javascript/exercise-3/README.md

 > - Creating an object can look like: `var hellworld = { hello: 'world'}` where `hello` is the property name and `world` is the property's value.
 > - Creating an array can look like: `var fruits = ['apples', 'bananas']`.

-:pencil2: Create a function named `presentMyself` that takes one parameter which will be the data structure you just made.
+:pencil2: Create a function named `presentMyself` that takes one parameter, which will be the object you just made.

 :pencil2: In this function, create a variable with the default value of an empty string.

 :pencil2: Make the necessary logic to make up the text `Hello, my name is {name}.
 I'm {age} years old and my favorite movies are {LEAST-liked-move} which is directed by {director} and stars {star}, {medium-liked-movie} which is directed by {director} and stars {star}, and {MOST-liked-movie} which is directed by {director} and stars {star}.`

+:exclamation: Tip:
+Use a for-loop to enumerate the content of your favorite movies, so that you do not have to type it out manually.
+This also allows you to add as many movies you want in the future.

 :exclamation: Tip:
 As you will notice, the listing of the movies are in the _opposite_ order of how they are entered into the list.